 The data output is in a .csv file, which easily opens in excel, sheets, numbers or even notebook.

-Regarding the output data, what kind of variables/information is tracked?
+Regarding the output data, what kind of variables/information is provided?
 Can variables be customised?

-Examples of variables that people are currently using include distance travelled, time spent in a specific target zone, and number of entries into specific target zones.
+The Zantiks software currently exports distance travelled, time spent in a specific target zone, and number of entries into specific target zones.
+Mean pixel change within an arena or a specific target zone can also be exported.
 For experiments, such as discriminations, correct, incorrect, omission and premature responses are counted.
 However, variables can be added and customised through the scripting language.
+Raw XY or XYZ coordinate data can be produced if required.

 The purchasing, warranty & delivery process

-How do I request a quote for several units?
+How do I request a quote for Zantiks system(s)?

-Contact us via email (email@example.com) and let us know how many units you would like and where they should be delivered.
+Contact us and let us know which system you are interested in, how many units you would like and where they should be delivered.
 We will send you a formal quotation that lasts for 30 days.
 We do give discounts for multiple purchases of 3 or more units.
+We may ask for more details about your test species or experiments to get an idea about which system is better suited to your research.

 Where are you based, where do you sell your products?